Calvinbullock/_myHome/.config/nvim/readme.md

     - a `.exrc` file is written in vim script
     - ex `setlocal shiftwidth=3`

+- language specifics
+    - use `after/ftplugin` this will load ftpugins after the other configs.

 ## lsp/linters of choice
 - clangd                (c++, c)
 - bash-language-server  (bash)